Fans of Saturday Night Live and all things comedy will appreciate experiencing a live television show taping of SNL in New York City.

-*Keep in mind that a stand-by ticket does not guarantee admission.
-There have been unfortunate stories of people who have traveled a long distance only to be told at the last minute that their SNL tickets would not be honored because the celebrity host brought too many people in their entourage or that the skit that they are doing that night requires some extra space, so less seats for the audience.
+*Keep in mind that a stand-by ticket does not guarantee admission*.
+There have been unfortunate stories of people who have traveled a long distance only to be told at the last minute that their SNL tickets would not be honored because the celebrity host brought too many people in their entourage or that the skit that they are doing that night requires some extra space, resulting in fewer seats for the audience.

-Plan B: What to do if you can’t get tickets?
+Plan B: What if I can’t get tickets to SNL?

 Unfortunately, you weren’t picked for the lottery and you couldn’t get stand-by tickets.
 Now what?

-There is still PLENTY of amazing attractions and things to do during your time in NYC.
+There are still PLENTY of amazing attractions and things to do during your time in NYC.